MathML-warning: The formulae will look better if you use another browser!.

 Madhava of Sanganagrama (≈1400 AD) obtained 10 correct significant figures by using a series later called the Leibniz' series.

-Leibniz discovered this series ≈1700 AD.
+Leibniz discovered this series ≈1700 AD and proved that ot was correct.

 ↑ 300 years later